happybono/AvocadoSmoothie/README.md

 3. For each index, copy the window slice from `arr(iMin … iMax)` into win, then compute the median via `GetWindowMedian(win, length)` (which uses `Array.Sort` on the slice and returns either the middle element or the average of the two middle elements).

 ##### Core Median Functions
-- `GetWindowMedian(win() As Double, length As Integer)` Creates a temporary slice of length elements from win, sorts with Array.Sort, and returns:
+- `GetWindowMedian(win() As Double, length As Integer)` Creates a temporary slice of length elements from win, sorts with Array.Sort, and returns :
     - `slice(mid)` if `length` is odd
     - `(slice(mid-1) + slice(mid)) / 2.0` if even
 - `Quicksort(list() As Double, min As Integer, max As Integer)` remains in the codebase but is no longer used by ComputeMedians.